Army & Air Force Exchange Service Recognized by DoD for Advancing Employment of Individuals with Disabilities

-The Army & Air Force Exchange Service has been honored with five awards from the Department of Defense Workforce Recruitment Program for its work in recruiting individuals with disabilities.
-Congratulations to our associates, who make the Exchange stronger!
+DALLAS – The Army & Air Force Exchange Service has been honored with five awards from the Department of Defense Workforce Recruitment Program (WRP) for recruiting those with disabilities.

+The 2020-2021 WRP Awards for Outstanding Contributions were presented during a virtual ceremony late last month to those who “supported and promoted the program and advanced the employment of individuals with disabilities.”
+The Exchange and four of its associates were among the recipients.

+The WRP connects federal and private-sector employers with college students and recent graduates with disabilities for placement in internships or permanent jobs.

 |Date Taken: